MicrosoftTranslator/DocumentTranslation/docs/index.md

 ### Usage
 Use `doctr --help` or `doctr <command> --help` to get detailed information about the command.
+On a Mac, use `dotnet doctr.dll --help` or `dotnet doctr.dll <command> --help` to get detailed information about the command.

 #### Configure the tool
 The configuration contains the credentials for the needed Azure resources: